kongr45gpen/my-favourite-bash-commands/README.md

 # Paste image from the clipboard into a file
 xclip -selection clipboard -t image/png -o > file.png

+# Clear >1 week old entries from the journal
+journalctl --vacuum-time=7d
 ```

 ## PDF